Close Banner

 Planning for Character Dining at Mickey's Tales of Adventure

-You’ll want to make a reservation for breakfast any day of the week (or brunch Friday through Sunday) since dinner at this restaurant does not have characters.
+You’ll want to make a reservation for breakfast or brunch any day of the week since dinner at this restaurant does not have characters.
 You may reserve dining up to 60 days in advance of your visit beginning at 6 a.m.
 These days, dining reservations fill up quickly.
 If you do not see any times, keep checking back because reservations get released at different times of the day.
 As the date approaches, you might be able to pick up someone else's cancellation, so do not lose hope!

 If you still cannot secure a reservation, you may be able to join the Walk-Up List on the day of your visit.
 There is a button on the Storytellers' page in the Disneyland app for joining the Walk-Up List.